hex-agon/chat-logger/README.md

 | sender | The player that sent the message |
 | message | The message |

+The plugin will also always submit an `Authorization` header, the value `none` will be submitted if nothing is configured by the user.
+This header **should** be used for user authentication.

 ### Updates

 ##### V1.2